asyncapi/template-for-generator-templates/_README.md

 Document hooks that users can disable and template will still work as expected.
 Remember that a specific hook can be disabled only if it has a name.
 In other words, make sure your hook functions are not anonymous.
 -->

-Functionality of this template is extended with different hooks that you can disable.
-You disable them like this in the Generator CLI: `-d HOOK_TYPE1=HOOK_NAME1 -d HOOK_TYPE1=HOOK_NAME2 -d HOOK_TYPE2`
+The functionality of this template is extended with different hooks that you can disable like this in the Generator CLI: `-d HOOK_TYPE1=HOOK_NAME1 -d HOOK_TYPE1=HOOK_NAME2 -d HOOK_TYPE2`

 Type | Name | Description